About the Programme

 If you are interested in applying for the competition, our criteria is:

-- To participate in Aberdeen based cohort the business must be RGU staff, students or alumni within 10 years of graduation.
+- To participate in the Aberdeen based cohort the business must be RGU staff, students or alumni within 10 years of graduation.

 - To participate in Islands cohort the business must be from Orkney, Shetland or Outer Hebrides.